 attested during the Early Islamic period.
 The site that was a major cultural, economic and

 political hub for over four millennia is now nestled peacefully in the quiet, green scenery of the

 Upper Galilee of Israel, waiting for archaeologists to uncover its treasures.

-Join us in the 2020 excavation season at Qedesh in the Galilee!
-During this season we will expand our investigations of the mega-site of the Early Bronze Age which developed around the main mound, the largest urban center in northern Canaan at that time, focusing on the site’s fortifications and domestic quarters.
+The next season will take place at next summer (11.7-3.8.2021) During this season we will expand our investigations of the mega-site of the Early Bronze Age which developed around the main mound, the largest urban center in northern Canaan at that time, focusing on the site’s fortifications and domestic quarters.
 In addition, we will begin a new historical archaeology project concentrating in the remains of the Arab village of Qadas, which was occupying the upper mound during the last centuries.